Annual Tax on Enveloped Dwellings (“ATED”) Print

 Where relief is due against the ATED, for example because the dwelling is acquired as part of the non-natural person’s property business, a return must still be submitted, and the relief claimed.

-The third measure was the introduction of a CGT charge from 6 April 2013 on gains made by all NNPs on the disposal of UK residential property with a value exceeding £2m.
+The third measure within this anti-avoidance package was the introduction of a CGT charge from 6 April 2013 on gains made by all NNPs on the disposal of UK residential property with a value exceeding £2m.
 This includes UK companies as well as overseas companies.
-This is subject to the reliefs listed above in connection with the ATED.
-The rate at which CGT is charged is 28%.
-These rules do not appear to have been extended to the lower value properties which come within the ATED charging provisions from April 2015, and 2016.
-This may well be because of a further announcement made in March 2014 that the government intends to introduce a CGT charge on the disposal of residential property held by non-UK residents.
+There was no need to extend the ATED CGT charge to the lower value properties which came within the ATED charging provisions from April 2015, and April 2016 because all UK residential property came within the charge to CGT from April 2015.